 Even if you have dozens of inactive plugins installed on your WordPress website, they won’t affect the performance of your site or make it slow.

-If your WordPress site is slow, then inactive plugins are definitely not the reason.
-You may want to check out our step-by-step guide to speed up WordPress and boost performance.
+You may also want to check out our step-by-step guide to speed up WordPress and boost performance.

 Should I Delete Inactive Plugins in WordPress?